 LGBT+ and going abroad to work?

-If you have concerns speak to your line manager.
+If you have any concerns speak to your line manager/Supervisor.

-FCO's Foreign Travel Advice - For the latest travel advice by country including safety and security, entry requirements, travel warnings and health.
+The Foreign and Commonwealth Office has LGBT Foreign Travel Advice (with external resource links).
+They also have Foreign Travel Advice with the latest travel advice by country including safety and security, entry requirements, travel warnings and health.
 Find the country you are considering visiting, and click on the 'Local Laws and Customs' link.

 International Lesbian, Gay, Bisexual, Trans and Intersex Association - Every year, ILGA produces maps on Gay and Lesbian rights in the world as well as its State Sponsored Homophobia report.
 You can download them from their site.